Chris Harris (journalist)

-Christopher James Harris (born 20 January 1975) is a British automotive journalist, amateur racing driver and television presenter.
-Harris has worked as a reviewer, writer and editor for many automotive magazines, including Evo, Autocar and Jalopnik.
+Christopher James Harris (born 20 January 1975) is a British automotive journalist, professional racing driver and television presenter.
+Harris has worked as a reviewer, writer and editor for multiple automotive magazines, including Evo, Autocar and Jalopnik.
 He has presented numerous television and YouTube series through NBCSN and DRIVE.

-Since 2017, Harris has been one of the three main presenters of Top Gear, after previously making regular appearances throughout the twenty-third series in 2016.
+From 2017 to 2023, Harris was one of the three main presenters of Top Gear, after previously making regular appearances throughout the twenty-third series in 2016.
 He has his own YouTube Channel, Chris Harris on Cars, in which he and Neil Carey produce and film their own automotive reviews and content.
 On 28 June 2016, the Chris Harris on Cars web series was moved from YouTube to the official Top Gear website and in July 2016, Chris Harris on Cars was launched on BBC America.

 Early life and education

-Harris's father (Ian Harris) was an accountant, and his mother (Angela Wilding) a Cypriot autocross racer.
+Harris' father was an accountant and his mother an autocross racer.
 He was educated at Clifton College, Bristol.
+He was adopted as a child.